 - CLEAR also works for sports stadiums.
 I’ve used it to skip the line at Progressive Field and Yankee Stadium, which is a nice bonus on top of skipping the lines at the airport.

-- The AMEX Business Platinum Card and AMEX Platinum Card will cover $179 in CLEAR fees per calendar year.
-That means it will cover a member paying $119 and their spouse paying $60, every year!
+- The AMEX Business Platinum Card and AMEX Platinum Card will cover $189 in CLEAR® Plus fees per calendar year.

-- The AMEX Green Consumer Card will cover $100 in CLEAR fees per calendar year.
+- The AMEX Green Consumer Card will cover $189 in CLEAR® Plus fees per calendar year.

 I have Global Entry and CLEAR and love them for making travel so much easier, but perhaps we’ll get NEXUS at the next renewal.
 Which memberships do you have?